 in the armpit and behind the pectoralis muscles.
 If you were to get routine laboratories,

-primary modality.
-Here in this ultrasound, you see an anechoic lesion just below the surface
+ultrasound is a primary modality.
+Here in this ultrasound, you see an anechoic lesion just below the surface of the probe.

 one can actually perform the biopsy right in the office.
 This is called the core needle biopsy.

 If you have an ultrasound in the office, you can perform this under ultrasound guidance.

 If pathology demonstrates a fibroadenoma, no excision is needed.
 Remember, large excisional

 biopsies can result in poor cosmetic outcome.
 Just to remind you, excisional biopsy means